AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 In the previous example, we moved the array type definition into a separate package, but left the generic procedure (:ada:`Reverse_Array`) in the test application.
-We can also move the generic procedure into the generic package:
+We could also move the generic procedure into the generic package:

 .. code:: ada